 The Coffee Shop serves barista-style coffees, sandwiches, snacks and a range of delicious homemade cakes.

 While eating in Hall is an important way to be a part of any college, students are also able to cook their own meals or host dinners for others.
-Each staircase has one or more basic kitchens or ‘gyp rooms’, equipped with basic self-catering facilities for student use.
+Each staircase on Central Site has one or more kitchenettes, equipped with basic self-catering facilities (microwave, kettle, fridge) for student use.
+At Thompson’s Lane and Wychfield the accommodation has fully-equipped shared kitchens.
 There are two supermarkets nearby a plus a range of specialist food stalls in the Market Square.

 The Aula Bar offers a sleek and modern setting in which to have a drink and catch up with friends after a hard day’s work, and it provides an excellent space for ‘Crescent Room’ nights – student-run, themed club nights held in College.